 - Read the Entire Cardholder Agreement – The agreement spells out fees and finance charges, so make sure you understand the terms.
-If you have questions, do not hesitate to call your card issuer.

 - Pay on Time – Pay your credit card bills on time.
 Setup automatic payments and set up alerts to remind you when a payment is due.
 On-time payments help build good credit because it shows lenders that you are reliable.

 - Understand Cash Advances and Balance Transfers – Some credit card companies offer a cash advance or balance transfer.
 If you choose a cash advance or balance transfer, you could be charged a fee and a higher interest rate.